datahappy1/dummy_file_generator/README.md

 Now you can use this new data file in your project setup in `config.json` file.

 # Pytest testing
-Pytest unit and performance tests are also a part of this tool.
+Pytest unit and performance tests are also a part of this repository.
 You can install Pytest using `pip install pytest`

 ### To run tests: